 Agricultural lands within Santa Cruz County contain productive soils that are limited and irreplaceable natural resources.
-Agricultural lands are areas which have been determined to be most suitable for a diversity of commercial and non-commercial farming operations such as the production of food, fiber, and ornamental crops, livestock, small family farming, and animal raising.
-Maximum protection to existing and future agricultural enterprises should be provided to parcels zoned for agriculture.
+Maximum protection is provided to existing and future agricultural enterprises on parcels zoned for agriculture.

-There are two primary agricultural zone districts within the County: Commercial Agriculture (CA):
+There are two primary agricultural zone districts within the County: Commercial Agriculture (CA) and Agriculture (A)

-CA zoned lands are specifically reserved for commercial agricultural pursuits such as the cultivation of plant crops, commercial raising of animals for grazing and livestock, and apiculture.
-Most CA zoned lands are also designated as an Agricultural Resource Type in the County General Plan.
-The Agricultural Resource designation identifies the quality of soil on the parcel and level of agricultural viability based on soil type.
+- Commercial Agriculture (CA) zoned lands are specifically reserved for commercial agricultural pursuits such as the cultivation of plant crops, commercial raising of animals for grazing and livestock, and apiculture.
 Permitted uses and structures on CA zoned lands are limited to those associated with commercial agriculture production.
-Agricultural Viability Determinations are required to prove that the parcel is not viable agricultural land and to facilitate a rezoning out of CA or a land division.
+Proposals to rezone out of CA, land divisions, or non-commercial agricultural uses typically require an Agricultural Viability Determination to prove that the parcel is not viable agricultural land.

-Agriculture (A): Lands which are zoned Agriculture (A) have been determined to be appropriate for the commercial or non-commercial cultivation of plant crops, animal raising, apiculture and associated uses thereof.
-The non-commercial component of the Agriculture zone district distinguishes these parcels from CA zoned parcels.
+- Agriculture (A) zoned lands have been determined to be appropriate for the commercial or non-commercial cultivation of plant crops, animal raising, apiculture and associated uses thereof.
+The non-commercial component of the A zone district distinguishes these parcels from CA zoned parcels.

-*The Residential Agriculture (RA) zone district is a Residential zone district and the uses are provided in County Code Section 13.10.322.
+The Residential Agricultural (RA) zoning designation is considered a residential zone district and uses are subject to those allowed in residential zone districts as described in County Code Section 13.10.322.